🚴 Tour de France Preview & Betting Tips

 Best Bookmakers for Cycling Betting

-The 2025 Tour de France starts with a flat stage in Lille, the tour begins with ten stages before the riders get to their first rest day which takes place in Toulouse on Monday the 15th of July, the first ten stages cover a total of 1,683 km.
+The 2025 Tour de France started with a flat stage in Lille.
+The tour began with ten stages before the riders got to their first rest day, which took place in Toulouse on Monday, the 15th of July.
+The first ten stages covered a total of 1,683 km.

 StageRouteWinner